Brooklyn Outdoor Free Public Swimming Pools in BK NYC

 Brooklyn offers easy access to a wide range of recreational swimming pools.
 The following is an attempt to provide you with a view of the range of public swimming pools available in the parks of Brooklyn.
 We encourage you to make use of these facilities because they provide healthy, fun, and frequently free or inexpensive entertainment for both individuals and families with children.

-Only outdoor public pools will open beginning Tuesday June 28th, 2022.
+Only outdoor public pools will open in late June 2023.
 A few of the indoor pools will be closed this summer to allow for construction and improvements.

 Generally pool hours are from 11 am - 7 pm daily, with a one hour break between 3 and 4 pm for cleaning.
 Bring a padlock for your locker and proper swimming trunks are required [for boys this means not shorts as trunks must have liners].
 Don't bring food, glass bottles, newspapers, electronics, floaters and no or as few valuables as you can bring to minimize your risk because the park isn't responsible for your losses.
 Free sunscreen will be made available while supplies last.